lcrespom/purecheck/README.md

 Purecheck is still under development.
 Check ToDo section below for details.

 ## Rules for pure functions
+This list provides more detail about the rules mentioned above:

 1. Should not have side causes, i.e., should not:
 	1. Read a non-local variable
 	2. Read from `this`